JunkangH/JunkangH.github.io/index.md

 # Junkang Huang
-I am currently a third year master student as the physics department of Fudan University in China.
+I am currently a third year master student at the physics department of Fudan University in China.
 I am interested in the mathematical structures of field theories, string theories, etc. I am working on topics including:

 1. Aspects of supersymmetric field theories.
 2. Superconformal indices and their usages in testing dualities and correspondences.